-BA 391 - GRADUATE INTERNSHIP IN INTERNATIONAL BUSINESS\\\\
+BA 391 - GRADUATE INTERNSHIP IN INTERNATIONAL BUSINESS

-BA 392 - GRADUATE INTERNSHIP IN FINANCE MANAGEMENT AND INVESTMENTS\\\\
+BA 392 - GRADUATE INTERNSHIP IN FINANCE MANAGEMENT AND INVESTMENTS

-BA 393 - GRADUATE INTERNSHIP IN GENERAL BUSINESS\\\
+BA 393 - GRADUATE INTERNSHIP IN GENERAL BUSINESS

-BA 394 - GRADUATE INTERNSHIP IN HUMAN RESOURCES MANAGEMENT\\\\
+BA 394 - GRADUATE INTERNSHIP IN HUMAN RESOURCES MANAGEMENT

-BA 395 - GRADUATE INTERNSHIP IN MANAGEMENT INFORMATION SYSTEMS\\\\
+BA 395 - GRADUATE INTERNSHIP IN MANAGEMENT INFORMATION SYSTEMS

-BA 396 - GRADUATE INTERNSHIP IN MARKETING MANAGEMENT\\\
+BA 396 - GRADUATE INTERNSHIP IN MARKETING MANAGEMENT

-Internship of work experience in the field of concentration with evaluation by the employer and an academic advisor; a detailed report of the work to be submitted for grading.
-(3 units) Prerequisite: Records Office permission.
-CR/NC
+The emphasis of BA 391 - 396 courses is on learning through real-life work experience in the field of a concentration.
+The student should receive an evaluation by the employer.
+A detailed report of the internship summarizing the learning achievements should be submitted for review and grading to a faculty advisor (3 units) Requirements: Advisor's approval; Records Office permission.

-BA 398 - MBA INTERNSHIP REPORT\\\\
+BA 398 - MBA INTERNSHIP REPORT

-A written report analyzing the work must be submitted upon completion of the assignment and presented to a committee in the form of proposal to improve the related business activity.
-The employment should be in the field of business management or should allow the student to study the business from the manager's position, preferably in the student's area of concentration and faculty approval is required.
-The employer provides the work evaluation, the student regularly confers with the faculty advisor who permits the report for presentation.
-(3 units) Prerequisite: During the last term of or after completion of the coursework.
+A detailed written report analyzing business aspects of the employment must be submitted upon completion of the assignment and presented in the form of review/proposal to improve the related activity.
+The work should be used as the source of information/data for the analysis.
+Work responsibilities should be business management or should allow the student to study the business from the manager/owner's position, preferably in the field of the student's area of concentration.
+The student regularly confers with the selected faculty advisor who recommends the report for its oral presentation to a committee.
+(3 units) Requirements: During the last term of or after completion of the coursework; Provost approval; Records and Registrar Offices permission.
 CR/NC